jikurata/taste/README.md

 ```
 ## Version Log
 ---
+### v0.0.6
+- Implement custom Error types
+- Flavors now print errors instead of suppressing them
+- Flavors now have a finished() method that executes when a Flavor test is complete
+- Plans for next update:
+    - Provide a more constructive and semantic environment for error handling to provide easier debugging
+- Known Bugs:
+    - Taste 'complete' state emits true before all Flavors can be resolved when executing synchronous code.
+For the time being, either use the newly implemented finished() method to handle post code execution

 ### v0.0.5
 - Add navigation menu to summary
 - Flavors can now handle multiple Expectations